 I can also focus using the touchscreen without having to look through the view finder.
 Another cool feature is that the camera has in-built Wi-Fi with which I can send the photos to my phone right away using the app SnapBridge.
 That way, I can send some photos home when I’m travelling and I don’t have to wait until I’ve returned home and transferred them all to my computer.”

-The Canon Rebel is Canon’s entry-level DSLR camera.
+The Canon Rebel is Canon’s entry-level DSLR camera for blogging.
 It is perfect for amateur photographers who are ready to get their feet wet in DSLR photography.
 As this has been one of their most popular lines, Canon has released at least one new version of this camera since the inception of the line in 2003 – the latest model is the Canon EOS REBEL T7i.

 On average, the cameras weigh around 18 ounces, making them lightweight and easy to travel with, and they come packaged with an 18-55mm lens, which is great for shooting mostly anything if you’re just starting out!